eickler/doitsukani/README.md

 - The update can take more than one hour if you have not burned anything yet.
 This is because Wanikani only permits one update per second roughly.
 - If you close the browser during the update, the application will simply stop.
 If you want to continue, just run it again.
 The application will resume from where it left off.

-After everything completed, you should see German translations as "user synonyms" in your Wanikani app as shown in the screenshots.

 Limitations:

 - There are about 100 vocabulary items that do not have a counterpart in Wadoku.